 Throughout the 1990’s, the park advisory committee continued to meet and worked on advancing aspects of the heritage park.

-Beginning in 1990, the group grappled with the location for the park visitors center.
+Beginning in 1990, the group grappled with the location for the park visitor center.
 Unforeseen infrastructure costs and difficulty with DEP permitting associated with the original proposed site for the visitor center, on the waterfront behind Union Station in New London, caused it to be set aside.
 A long search for a new site considered options around the New London Parade and elsewhere.
 Union Station was the last site to be officially considered by the advisory committee and much work was done with the assistance of DECD to promote the location, but protracted negotiations with the owner failed to procure the site.

 Work on the water taxi infrastructure continued.
 By 2004, the Fort Street Landing, a water taxi dock serving Groton Bank and Fort Griswold had been constructed.
 Water taxi docking facilities were also installed at Fort Trumbull State Park.